RomainCapo/T-DeLearn/PW06/report/Report.md

 ![mnist_tree_hidden_layer_random_normal_jdu.png](mnist_tree_hidden_layer_random_normal_jdu.png)

 It seams that the first layer (named "dense") has only learned the bias, and not the weight yet.
-The second layer (named "dense_1") has learned a bit more on the weight taht the first layer, but still the evolution of the activation is subtle.
+The second layer (named "dense_1") has learned a bit more on the weight than the first layer, but still the evolution of the activation is subtle.

 ## Point D